 This news report has terminated the idea that the president of the US alone could implement a 45 percent tariff on Chinese exports.
-However, it cautioned that any protectionist measure could leave trade paralysed.
+However, it cautioned that any protectionist measure could leave trade paralyzed.

 “If Trump wrecks Sino-US trade, some US industries will be impaired.
-Finally, the new president will be condemned for his recklessness, ignorance and incompetence.”
+Finally, the new president will be condemned for his recklessness, ignorance, and incompetence.”

 According to the Reuters, the Chinese President Xi Jinping told U.S. President-elect Donald Trump that cooperation was the only way for relations between the world’s two largest economies, with Trump saying the two had established a “clear sense of mutual respect”.